Don’t let your pet get on the naughty list right before Santa arrives!

 But even bigger problems are in store for your pet if they ingest a larger quantity of this common Christmas decoration.
-In these situations your pet may experience heart and/or neurologic problems, which could include abnormal heart rate and rhythm, decreased blood pressure, and a staggered walk.
+In these situations your pet may experience heart and/or neurological problems, which could include abnormal heart rate and rhythm, decreased blood pressure, and a staggered walk.
 If left untreated, these signs can progress to collapse, seizures, coma, and even death.

 Although fake trees are becoming increasingly popular, many people still get live trees and these can be hazardous to both dogs and cats.